rockettheme/docs/Docs/joomla/platform/administrator.md

 ![][j3x5]

 At the heart of your Joomla site is its content.
 This is the meat and potatoes of what your visitors come to see.
-Here, you can access the **Article Manager**, **Category Manager**, **Featured Articles**, and **Media Manager** where you can manage any images, videos, or audio clips you've uploaded.
+Here, you can access the **Article Manager**, **Category Manager**, **Featured Articles**, and **Media Manager** where you can manage any images, videos, or audio clips you have uploaded.

 ### Components